Linda P. Fried

-Linda P. Fried (born 1949) is an American geriatrician and epidemiologist, who is also the first female Dean of Columbia University's Mailman School of Public Health.
-Her research career has focused on frailty, healthy aging, and how society can successfully transition to benefit from an aging population.
+Linda P. Fried (born 1949) is an American geriatrician and epidemiologist, who was also the first female Dean of Columbia University's Mailman School of Public Health.
+Her research career is focused on frailty, healthy aging, and how society can successfully transition to benefit from an aging population.

 Early life and education

-A native New Yorker and Jewish woman, she is the sister of the Stanford University professor Barbara Fried.
-Linda Fried attended Hunter College High School and earned a bachelor's degree in history from the University of Wisconsin–Madison in 1970.
-She received her MD from Rush Medical College in Chicago in 1979 and her MPH from Johns Hopkins in 1984 where she worked with Paul Whelton.
+She attended Hunter College High School and earned a bachelor's degree in history from the University of Wisconsin–Madison in 1970.
+She received her M.D. from Rush Medical College in Chicago in 1979 and her M.P.H. at Johns Hopkins in 1984, where she worked with Paul Whelton.
 She trained in internal medicine at Rush Presbyterian-St. Luke's Medical Center in Chicago.
-After fellowship training in internal medicine, she soon expanded her focus to the aging population and received a fellowship in Hopkin's geriatrics program.
+After fellowship training in internal medicine, she expanded her focus to the aging population and received a fellowship in Hopkins's geriatrics program.

-Fried is married to immunologist Dr. Joseph Margolick.
-They have two sons.

 Career

-In 1985, Fried accepted joint faculty appointments in the Johns Hopkins School of Medicine and the School of Hygiene and Public Health.
-She went on to serve as director of geriatric medicine and the founding director of the Johns Hopkins Center on Aging and Health which studies the epidemiology of aging, relationships between aging and health, and interventions to improve health with aging.
-In 2008, Fried became the first female Dean of Columbia University's Mailman School of Public Health, DeLamar Professor of Epidemiology, professor of medicine at Columbia's College of Physicians and Surgeons; and senior vice president of Columbia University Medical Center.
+In 1985, Fried accepted joint faculty appointments in the Johns Hopkins School of Medicine and School of Hygiene and Public Health.
+She then served as director of geriatric medicine and was the founding director of the Johns Hopkins Center on Aging and Health, which studies the epidemiology of aging, relationships between aging and health, and interventions to improve health with aging.
+In 2008, Fried became the first female Dean of Columbia University's Mailman School of Public Health, DeLamar Professor of Epidemiology; professor of medicine at Columbia's College of Physicians and Surgeons; and senior vice president of Columbia University Medical Center.